super-linter/super-linter/README.md

 # Super-Linter

-Super-linter is a ready-to-run collection of linters and code analyzers, to help validate your source code.
+Super-linter is a ready-to-run collection of linters and code analyzers, to help validate and fix your source code.

 The goal of super-linter is to help you establish best practices and consistent formatting across multiple programming languages, and ensure developers are